-- The district's resource room classes have been aligned to the general education curriculum and state standards to the greatest extent possible; - The Educational Consultant heads the Behavior Support Team which conducts Functional Behavioral Assessments and writes Positive Behavior Support Plans for those students with behavioral needs; - The district uses Study Island benchmarks three times per year to monitor students' progress towards PSSAs and Keystones. - Numerous teachers in the Social Studies, Science, English, CTE and Special Education departments were trained in Reading Apprenticeship.
-The district currently has a new cohort funded through the RAISE Grant. - The district recently was awarded the Dyslexia Early Identification and Intervention Grant and will train a team of teachers and administrators over the next three years.
+- The district's resource room classes have been aligned to the general education curriculum and state standards to the greatest extent possible; - The Educational Consultant heads the Behavior Support Team which conducts Functional Behavioral Assessments and writes Positive Behavior Support Plans for those students with behavioral needs; - The district has had numerous teachers in the Social Studies, Science, English, CTE and Special Education departments trained in Reading Apprenticeship. - The district continues to utilize strategies and programs from the Dyslexia Early Identification and Intervention Grant that focus on multi-sensory literacy instruction. - Over the last several years, Read 180 has been added as a general education intervention for those students in 6th through 10th grade. - LETRS training has been offered to all teachers in grades K-5. - New curriculum in Elementary ELA and math were adopted that contain both interventions and extensions to support all learners.